 NOTE: As amended in Register 99, No. 13, Title 5 of the California Code of Regulations §§ 3060 and 3061 specify new requirements regarding special education classes offered in nonpublic, nonsectarian schools and agencies.
-These requirements detail the staffing requirements for instructors, including the credentials that instructors must hold; the eligibility requirements for such credentials; and the number of instructors required per school or agency.
-Pursuant to Title 5 of the California Code of Regulations § 3064, the California Department of Education (CDE) may issue conditional certifications to allow agencies and schools time to comply with the new requirements.
+These requirements detail the staffing requirements for instructors, including the credentials that instructors must hold; the eligibility requirements for such credentials, and the number of instructors required per school or agency.
+Pursuant to Title 5 of the California Code of Regulations § 3064, the California Department of Education (CDE)

+may issue conditional certifications to allow agencies and schools to comply with the new requirements.

-Charter LEAs needing to place a child with disabilities into a NPS and/or NPA shall develop a contract with the NPS/NPA independent of the Charter SELPA.
-Charter LEAs are encouraged to use the Charter SELPA NPS/NPA Master Contract as a template with the insertion of the Charter LEA name and the NPS/NPA.
-Master Contracts with a NPS/NPA shall include an Individual Service Agreement (ISA) negotiated for each child.
+Contracts with a NPS/NPA shall include an Individual Service Agreement (ISA) negotiated for each child.
 ISAs shall be for the length of time for which NPS/NPA services are specified in the child's IEP, not to exceed one year.
 Changes in educational instruction, services, or placement shall be made based only on revisions to the child's IEP (Education Code § 56366).
 NOTE: Additional requirements related to contracts and personnel with NPS/NPA are specified in Education Code §§ 56366 and 56366.3.

-The Master Contract shall specify the general administrative and financial agreements between the NPS/NPA and the Charter LEA to provide the special education and related services, as well as transportation specified in the child's IEP.
-The administrative provisions of the contract shall also include procedures for record keeping and documentation, and the maintenance of school records by the contracting Charter LEA to ensure that appropriate high school graduation credit is received by the child.
+The Master Contract shall specify the general administrative and financial agreements between the NPS/NPA and the LEA/SELPA to provide the special education and related services, as well as transportation specified in the child's IEP.
+The administrative provisions of the contract shall also include procedures for record keeping and documentation, and the maintenance of school records by the contracting LEA/SELPA to ensure that appropriate high school graduation credit is received by the child.
 The contract may allow for partial or full-time attendance at the NPS (Education Code § 56366).
 NOTE: The NPS/NPA must be certified as meeting state standards pursuant to Education Code § 56366.
 Contracts may be terminated for cause with 20 days' notice; however, the availability of a public education program initiated during the period of the contract cannot give cause for termination unless the parent agrees to transfer the child to the program.

-The Master Contract shall include a description of the process being utilized by the Charter LEA to oversee and evaluate placements in a NPS.
+The Master Contract shall include a description of the process being utilized by the LEA/SELPA to oversee and evaluate placements in a NPS.
 This description shall include a method for evaluating whether the child is making appropriate educational progress (Education Code § 56366).
-All costs for services through the NPS/NPA are the responsibility of the Charter LEA.

-The Charter LEA Chief Executive Officer (CEO) or designee of an elementary Charter LEA shall notify a high school LEA of all children placed in NPS/NPA programs prior to the annual review of the IEP for each child who may transfer to the secondary LEA (Title 5 of the California Code of Regulations § 3068).
+The LEA superintendent or designee of an elementary LEA shall notify a high school LEA of all children placed in NPS/NPA programs prior to the annual review of the IEP for each child who may transfer to the high school LEA (Title 5 of the California Code of Regulations § 3068).

-When a child with a disability meets the Charter LEA requirements for completion of the prescribed course of study as designated in his/her IEP, the Charter LEA, which developed the IEP, shall award the diploma (Title 5 of the California Code of Regulations § 3069).
-Children with disabilities shall be able to participate in their Charter LEA's graduation ceremony.
+When a child with a disability meets the LEA requirements for completion of the prescribed course of study as designated in his/her IEP, the LEA, which developed the IEP, shall award the diploma (Title 5 of the California Code of Regulations § 3069).
+Children with disabilities shall be able to participate in their LEA's graduation ceremony.

-Section B - Out-of-State Placements
+Section C - Out-of-State Placements

-Before contracting with a NPS/NPA outside California, the Charter LEA shall document the Charter LEA's efforts to find an appropriate program offered by a NPS/NPA within California (Education Code § 56365).
+Before contracting with a NPS/NPA outside California, the LEA/SELPA shall document the LEA's efforts to find an appropriate program offered by a NPS/NPA within California (Education Code § 56365).
 NOTE: Government Code § 7572.55 and Welfare and Institutions Code §§ 362.2 and 727.i, as amended by SB 933 (Ch.
 311, Statutes of 1998) relate to the out-of-state placement of children who are seriously emotionally disturbed and/or wards of the court.
 Such placements may be made only after in-state alternatives have been considered and found not to meet the child's needs.